 Although the same software as such, they:

-In other words they must be tested separately and with different test cases.
+In other words, they must be tested separately and with different test cases.

 When testing personalization each individual use case should be repeated using multiple user accounts to prove behavior.

-Caching must also be checked for correct behavior.
+Check caching also for correct behavior.

 Testing is difficult (caching occurs at various levels and in various locations) and must be made on a black-box basis.
 Key aspects to test for are:

-ensure that content updates are seen by the website visitor.
+Ensures that content updates are seen by the website visitor.

-ensure that the website is still available when one server is shut down.
+Ensure that the website is still available when one server is shut down.

 If one server fails, then other servers in the cluster will take over processing.

 Load balancing with full failover increases the performance of a cluster.